Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-It isn’t a sexually transmitted disease or infection (STI), and it isn’t harmful.
-However, it can help create an ideal environment for bacteria to grow and feed, which makes a strong-smelling odor.
+Smegma is common because it exists naturally.
+It isn’t a sexually transmitted infection (STI).
+It isn’t harmful.
+But it can help create an ideal environment for bacteria to grow and feed.
+When bacteria build up on your skin, they make a strong odor.

 The oils in smegma help keep the skin around your genitals moist.
-They also help provide lubrication, which decreases friction and reduces pain, soreness and discomfort during sex.
+They also help provide lubrication.
+Lubrication decreases friction and reduces pain, soreness and discomfort during sexual intercourse.

 Advertisement

-It also doesn’t occur as often after menopause in women and people AFAB, and around age 60 in men and people AMAB, when oil production starts to decline naturally.
+It also doesn’t occur as often after menopause in females and around age 60 in males.
+Oil production starts to naturally decline around these times.

 Diagnosis and Tests

-Smegma is easy to recognize, so you don’t necessarily need a healthcare provider to diagnose it.
-However, it’s natural to be nervous if you notice smegma.
-A healthcare provider can diagnose smegma and rule out an STI.
+Smegma is easy to recognize.
+You don’t necessarily need a healthcare provider to diagnose it.
+But it’s natural to be nervous about any changes to your genitals.
+A healthcare provider can usually diagnose smegma during a physical exam.
+They may also recommend STI testing to confirm their diagnosis.

 Management and Treatment